How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 • Every response is read personally before any reply is sent

-• Within 2 business days: a direct response on whether there's fit
+• Within 2 business days: a direct answer on whether there's a fit

-• If fit exists: one strategy session, at no cost to you
+• If there's a fit: one working conversation, at no cost to you

-• If fit doesn't exist: an honest explanation and a useful direction
+• If there isn't: an honest explanation and a useful direction

 • No newsletter.
 No drip sequence.
 No follow-up pressure.